 What is a Spring Line?

 To begin, you need to understand what a spring line actually is.
-In short, this helps limit the boat's fore-and-aft movement.
-A forward spring line connects from a stern cleat on the vessel to a cleat on the dock at a minimum of half the vessels length towards the bow.
+In short, this helps limit the boat's forward and backward movement.
+A forward spring line connects from a stern cleat on the vessel to a cleat on the dock at a minimum of half the vessel's length towards the bow.
 This prevents aft movement.
 The opposite is to be applied to the aft spring line.
-The aft spring line is to be attached from the bow of the vessel to the dock with a line minimum of half the vessels length towards the stern of the boat.
+The aft spring line is to be attached from the bow of the vessel to the dock with a line minimum of half the vessel's length towards the stern of the boat.
 This prevents forward movement.

 This type of line is attached to a cleat as a pivot point for any necessary maneuvers.
 You may attach your line at the bow, stern, in the middle of the boat, at the midship, or at the spring cleats.
 Ultimately, you'll want the force of the prop to make the boat rotate around your chosen pivot point, but it'll take practice.

 The logistics surrounding your boat's upkeep can be complicated.
 Here is a list of things you should be aware of:

 Make sure your cleats are sized appropriately and properly secured.
 You need at least four cleats: one on each side of the bow and stern.
 Many people find midship cleats useful, too, and if you have a boat over 20 feet, this is definitely something you should explore.